DjAntaki/little-network-toolkit/README.md

     npm install geckodriver

-If npm or nodejs is not installed on your machine use command
+If npm or nodejs-legacy is not installed on your machine use command
-    sudo apt-get install npm nodejs
+    sudo apt-get install npm nodejs-legacy

 Alternatively, geckodriver can be downloaded at https://github.com/mozilla/geckodriver/releases/.